 (***) I got my tape measure free from IKEA.

-I get inspired when I visit my local art shop.
+I get inspired when I visit my local art shop or when I buy online.
 It is a “me” time, kind like a therapy where my creative mind takes the lead.

-Make sure you add around 3cm (1.5″) on top of your measurements so you can cover the edges (bottom and inside top)
+Then, I made sure to add around 3cm (1.5″) on top of your measurements to cover the edges with the fabric (bottom and inside top)

 As I used two different fabric prints, my measurements will be divided in two.

-Cut the fabric in strips dividing the measurements equally.
-Good opportunity to try maths with your kids!! or, just choose one fabric print.
+I cut the fabric into strips dividing the measurements equally.
+Good opportunity to try maths with your kids, or, just choose one fabric print.

-Use the Mod Podge or PVA glue to cover the area to accommodate your first strip.
-Then cover one fabric strip with Mod Podge or PVA to start.
+I used Mod Podge to cover the area to accommodate your first strip.
+You can use PVA glue as well.

-Note: If you are using two different fabric as in this project and you have done your maths correctly, you should have no fabric strips left or missing….
-Maybe an opportunity to give the kids or yourself a reward! ❤
+Note: If you are using two different fabric as in this project and you have done your maths correctly, you should have no fabric strips left or missing.

 Measure the inside top edge of the tin and cut a strip of your fabric with these measurements.